How to Train for Machu Picchu Treks

 - treadmills and stairclimbers can be useful if you also wear your heavier hiking footwear, a weight vest, and workup to using the incline feature eventually to the max setting.

 The Inca built steep trails and switchbacks with lofty stone steps all over the Andes Mountains.
 Perfect terrain for a llama!
 But for human lowlanders accustomed to breathing oxygen-rich air at sea level, it's a challenge to hike in these conditions.
 Even if you're not hiking, traveling in Peru is a great way to maintain fitness because of the amount of walking it takes to get around.

-Here's how to start a regimen to intensify your cardiovascular fitness before you travel.
+Tips to start a regimen to intensify your cardiovascular fitness before you travel to Peru:

 - Choose a cardio activity you enjoy so you're more likely to do it.

 - Set up a schedule you know you can keep.

 - Invite a friend to join you.